 The overall twin tip design makes turning a bit easier under certain conditions.
 While you lose a bit of edge length and control, the upward tail allows for quicker and easier turns.
 That is a great advantage to have in any condition that requires quick and efficient turning.
 You might lose some speed with twin tips, but your ability to turn will increase.

 Have you ever tried twin tip skis?
 What did you think of them?
-Let us know below!
+Let me know below!